Master SMS Opt-In & SMS Opt-Out + How to Get Consent to Receive Text Messages

 Read on for more.

-Why opt-in, opt-out, and consent matters
+Why opt-in, opt-out, help, and explicit consent matter

 SMS text messages are incredibly effective at engaging people.
 You can send high volumes of personalized and immediate messages directly to a contact’s mobile device.